pydicom/sendit/docs/watcher.md

 ```
 root@0b0b9c4f2a6e:/code# python manage.py watcher_start
 DEBUG Adding watch on /data, processed by sendit.apps.watcher.event_processors.DicomCelery
-root@0b0b9c4f2a6e:/code# mkdir data/test_finished
+root@0b0b9c4f2a6e:/code# mkdir /data/test_finished
 ```

 we can now look in the watcher's output log to see that it identified the finished directory:

 ```
 root@0b0b9c4f2a6e:/code# cat sendit/logs/watcher.out
+LOG 1|CREATE EVENT: /data/test_finished
-LOG FINISHED: /data/test_finished
+LOG 2|FINISHED: /data/test_finished
 ```

+The watcher will log the event type (the first line with `1|` always followed by if the event indicates the dicom directory being finished (the second line with `2|`).
+This first example is finished because there is no `*.tmp` extension.
 Now we can create an unfinished directory, indicated by having an extension `.tmp*`:

 ```
 root@0b0b9c4f2a6e:/code# mkdir data/test_notfinished.tmp1234